pynbody/pynbody/docs/tutorials/bridge.rst

 .. note::

-    There are different subclasses of bridge that implement the mapping back and forth in different ways, and by default the:func:`~pynbody.snapshot.SimSnap.bridge` method will attempt to choose the best possible option, by inspecting the file formats.
+    There are different subclasses of bridge that implement the mapping back and forth in different ways, and by default the :func:`~pynbody.snapshot.simsnap.SimSnap.bridge` method will attempt to choose the best possible option, by inspecting the file formats.
 However, if you prefer, you can explicitly instantiate the bridge for yourself (see below).